Middle School Experience

 Yes.
 Due to space restrictions there are a limited number of openings for 6th grade.
 Early application and enrollment is strongly encouraged as we do expect to have a waiting list.

 Yes.
 CVCA’s middle school faculty members are experts in their field, but also relationally focused and biblically minded.
 Our middle school teaching team is dedicated to our younger students in a classroom structure that is developmentally appropriate.
-Our middle school Administrator is Mr. Scott Iannetta. (email@example.com)
+Our Middle School Principal is Mr. Scott Iannetta. (email@example.com)